3mdeb/news-and-ideas/post.md

 ## First approach - Ubuntu host

-In order to get started I followed with the installation steps as given in the [installation section](https://github.com/go-debos/debos#installation-under-debian) from the
+In order to get started, I followed with the installation steps as given in the [installation section](https://github.com/go-debos/debos#installation-under-debian) from the
 [github repo README](https://github.com/go-debos/debos#installation-under-debian).